dipsuw/Capstone590/README.md

 ## Project Summary
 This is the repository for the capstone project, **Seattle Gentrification Atlas**, completed in March of 2018 as part of the Masters of Science in Data Science program at the University of Washington.
 The Project Team Members include: **Deepa Agrawal**, **Erin Orbits**, and **Angel Wang**.

 The Seattle Gentrification Atlas ("Atlas") is an interactive dashboard that combines demographic information with GIS shapefiles to depict gentrification trends in Seattle since 2000.
-Please checkout the Atlas on the [Tableau Public site](https://public.tableau.com/profile/erin.orbits#!/vizhome/SeattleGentrificationAtlas/Atlas?publish=yes) where users can explore:
+Please checkout the latest prototype design of the Atlas on the [Tableau Public site](https://public.tableau.com/profile/erin.orbits#!/vizhome/SeattleGentrificationAtlas/Atlas?publish=yes).
+The interactive proof of concept model hosted on the Tableau Public server allows users to explore:
 * patterns of gentrification across Seattle,
 * other demographic factors related to gentrification, and
 * how Seattle neighborhoods are likely to change in 2018.

+#### This poster summarizes the project
 ![screenshot](https://raw.githubusercontent.com/dipsuw/Capstone590/master/Images/SeattleGentrificationAtlasPoster.jpeg)

-Click the link to download a pdf version of the poster summarizing our project: <a href="https://raw.githubusercontent.com/dipsuw/Capstone590/master/Images/SeattleGentrificationAtlas_poster.pdf">download pdf </a>
+Click the link to download a pdf version of the project poster: <a href="https://raw.githubusercontent.com/dipsuw/Capstone590/master/Images/SeattleGentrificationAtlas_poster.pdf">download pdf </a>

 ## Overview of Repository Contents
- * [Code](https://raw.githubusercontent.com/dipsuw/Capstone590/master/code) contains relevant Jupyter Notebook files.
+ * [Code](https://raw.githubusercontent.com/dipsuw/Capstone590/master/Code) contains relevant Jupyter Notebook files with code written for this project, see the readme file in the Code directory for more information.
- * [Data](https://raw.githubusercontent.com/dipsuw/Capstone590/master/data) contains shapefiles and the CSV files with data used in this project and the gentrification status labels we generated.
+ * [Data](https://raw.githubusercontent.com/dipsuw/Capstone590/master/Data) contains shapefiles and the CSV files with data used in this project and the gentrification status labels we generated.
-   - _e.g._ `blockgroup_data.csv` and `SimplyAnalytics_data_with_labels.csv`.
+   - _e.g._ `blockgroup_data.csv` includes the demographic data for 2000, and 2010-2017, and `SimplyAnalytics_data_with_labels.csv` contains the same data, but with the gentrification status labels.
- * [Images](https://raw.githubusercontent.com/dipsuw/Capstone590/master/images) contains selected screenshots from the Tableau dashboard and other relevant images.
+ * [Images](https://raw.githubusercontent.com/dipsuw/Capstone590/master/Images) contains selected screenshots from the Tableau dashboard and other relevant images.
+ * [Project-Proposal]((https://raw.githubusercontent.com/dipsuw/Capstone590/master/Project-Proposal) contains the final project proposal along with the drafts of the proposal.
  * [Lit-Review-Docs](https://raw.githubusercontent.com/dipsuw/Capstone590/master/Lit-Review-Docs) contains a curated set of documents from the literature review for this project.
    __Please Note__ These documents are included for academic research purposes only.
 Although this repository is public, and we recognize some of this material is copyrighted, we have no intention of republishing this material.
+The selected documents in the `Lit-Review-Docs` directory are included to provide context for our project.
 This repository is designed solely to facilitate the educational process.

 ## Sample Visualizations from the Seattle Gentrification Atlas
 #### Dashboard comparing definitions of gentrification